Chorus: a Programming Framework for Building Scalable Differential Privacy Mechanisms: The Architecture

 Existing systems for enforcing differential privacy for data analytics tasks adopt one of two architecture types: they are either \emph{deeply integrated} systems or \emph{post processing} systems.
 These architectures are summarized in Figure~\ref{fig:sample_architectures}(a) and Figure~\ref{fig:sample_architectures}(b).
 PINQ~\cite{mcsherry2009privacy}, Weighted PINQ~\cite{proserpio2014calibrating}, GUPT~\cite{mohan2012gupt}, and Airavat~\cite{roy2010airavat} follow the \emph{deep integration} architecture: each one provides its own specialized DBMS, and cannot be used with a standard DBMS.
+As described earlier, the use of a specialized DBMS is likely to prevent the use of these systems for large-scale deployments.

-Elastic sensitivity~\cite{allegro} uses the \emph{post processing} architecture, in which the original query is run on the database and noise is added to the final result.
-This approach supports mechanisms that do not modify the semantics of the original query (PINQ and Restricted sensitivity~\cite{Blocki:2013:DPD:2422436.2422449} could also be implemented this way), and has the advantage that it is compatibile with existing DBMSs.
-However, the post processing architecture is \emph{fundamentally incompatible} with mechanisms that change how the original query executes---including WPINQ and Sample \& Aggregate, listed in Table~\ref{fig:mechanisms}.
+The {\sc Flex}~\cite{allegro} system uses the \emph{post processing} architecture: it runs the analyst's original query on the database, then adds noise to the result.
+This approach supports mechanisms that do not modify the semantics of the original query, like Elastic Sensitivity, PINQ, and Restricted sensitivity.
+The major advantage of the post processing architecture is that it is compatibile with existing DBMSs.

+However, the post processing architecture is \emph{fundamentally incompatible} with mechanisms that change how the original query executes---such as queries that perform clipping, like the motivating example above. {\sc Flex} is not capable of answering \lstinline|SUM| queries with differential privacy unless bounds on the values of the summed columns are known \emph{a priori} (which is often not the case).

+Many differential privacy mechanisms make even more complicated changes to the query the analyst actually wants to answer.
+For example, Sample \& Aggregate splits the database into chunks and runs the analyst's query on each chunk separately, then aggregates the results, and WPINQ assigns a weight to each row of the database and updates these weights as the query executes.
+More recent algorithms, like MWEM, the Matrix Mechanism, and others are even more complicated.
+These approaches are impossible to implement via post-processing: they require running queries which are \emph{different} from the analyst's original query, and they often require multi-stage \emph{interaction} with the DBMS.

 The \emph{deeply integrated} and \emph{post processing} architectures in Figure~\ref{fig:sample_architectures}(a) and (b) therefore both fail to address two major challenges in implementing a practical system for differentially private data analytics: